This checklist describes the purpose, benefits, key enablers, and use cases of the top five key elements of the DevSecOps pipeline. Get started now.

 Key enablers.
 These checks empower QA security testing with a well-defined process for various software security activities.
 They also empower development teams to remediate critical and high risk issues as they’re introduced.

 Use case.
 Build-time checks allow users to configure more comprehensive SAST rule sets, such as the OWASP Top 10 when dealing with web applications.
-They also configure jobs to identify risks in third-party components, using tools such as Protecode.
+They also configure jobs to identify risks in third-party components, using tools such as Black Duck.
 These checks automate risk-based security testing.
 Risk-based security testing runs specific security tests based on the risk profile of the system.

 Each test is intended to probe a specific risk that has been previously identified through risk analysis.
 They alert development teams of critical and high risk issues.
 They even digitally sign artifacts and store them in your artifact repositories.
 Last, but not least, build-time checks gather useful metrics.

-This activity is automatically triggered by successful build-time checks.
+Moving down the DevSecOps pipeline, test-time checks are automatically triggered by successful build-time checks.

 Purpose.
 Pick the latest ‘good’ build from the artifact repository and deploy it to a staging or test environment.
 All tests, including functional, integration, performance, advanced SAST, and DAST are executed on this build.